vishal-kumawat-appinventiv/e-composer-AI2680/README.md

 - Routes HOC is a higher-order component that allows you to define routes and navigate between them.
 - Used in Blog Listing Page and Contact Us Page.
-- 2 types - Public HOC and Private HOC.
+- Two types - Public HOC and Private HOC.
 - Public HOC - Checks if the user is logged in and on the auth route, redirects to home, else renders children.
 - Private HOC - Checks if the user is logged in and on the auth route, renders children, else redirects to login.
 - Assumes that user is logged in ( isUser = true ).